e-lab/VideoSensors/README.md

 App that records video and motion data from an android smartphone simultaneously.

 It can be used to record video and accelerometer, gyroscope, compass, GPS data at the same time.
-At the moment it records the following
+At the moment it records the following data,
 - Latitude
 - Longitude
 - Speed